What Do Landscape Architect Do?

-In 2016, there was an estimated number of 24,700 jobs for Landscape Architect in 2016 (in the United States).
+In 2016, there was an estimated number of 24,700 jobs in the United States for Landscape Architect.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Landscape Architect by 2026.
-Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.
+The BLS estimates 1,900 yearly job openings in this field.

 The states with the most job growth for Landscape Architect are Alaska, Idaho, and Utah.
 Watch out if you plan on working in Nevada, Montana, or District of Columbia.
 These states have the worst job growth for this type of profession.